 STEP 3: Oral Interview – Candidates who pass the written examination and physical agility test will be invited to participate in an oral interview.

 An interview board asks job-related questions designed to assess the applicant’s knowledge and skills.
 Candidates are expected to have detailed knowledge of spcaLA programs, history, etc. and animal cruelty laws (California Penal Code § 597.)

-STEP 4: Background Investigation – The selected candidates will be assigned a background investigator and will begin the background process.
-Candidates shall be the subject of a thorough background investigation to verify good moral character and the absence of past behavior indicative of unsuitability to perform the duties of a humane officer.
+STEP 5: Background Investigation – The selected candidates will be assigned a background investigator and will begin the background process.
+Candidates shall be the subject of a thorough background investigation to verify good moral character and the absence of past behavior indicative of unsuitability to perform the duties of a Humane Officer.

-STEP 5: Psychological Evaluation – Every humane officer candidate shall be evaluated to determine if the candidate is free from any emotional or mental condition that might adversely affect the exercise of the powers of a humane officer and to otherwise ensure that the candidate is capable of withstanding the psychological demands of the position.
+STEP 6: Psychological Evaluation – Every Humane Officer candidate shall be evaluated to determine if the candidate is free from any emotional or mental condition that might adversely affect the exercise of the powers of a Humane Officer and to otherwise ensure that the candidate is capable of withstanding the psychological demands of the position.

 • Insurable to drive company vehicles and operate motor vehicles in a safe and lawful manner.